Gordonby/Snippets/Bicep/apim/readme.md

 #### SSL certificate string

-Get a SSL Certificate for your domain, this script sample shows using [certbot](https://certbot.eff.org/)
+Get a SSL Certificate for your domain, this script sample shows using [certbot](https://certbot.eff.org/) For ease, i'm obtaining a wildcard certificate that i can use for all 3 of the API Management endpoints.
+You could use 3 separate certificates, if required.

 ```bash
 sudo apt install certbot